 Days 2 & 3 — Panorama Route/Kruger National Park

 Take a scenic drive along the famed Panorama Route with stops at Blyde River Canyon, Bourke’s Luck Potholes, and God’s Window.
 Continue to our tented camp, located just outside Kruger National Park.
-Opt to take a morning game drive or bush walk, or relax on the deck with views of the watering hole, a popular spot for game to visit.
-This afternoon, take an included game drive inside Kruger National Park in an open safari vehicle.
+In the morning, take an included game drive inside Kruger National Park in an open safari vehicle.
 Take in views of the abundant wildlife from your seat.
+Opt to take an afternoon game drive or bush walk, or relax on the deck with views of the watering hole, a popular spot for game to visit.
 In the evening, enjoy stunning views and an incredible dinner on the deck at the lodge.
 (2B, 1D)

 Days 4, 5, & 6 — Karongwe Private Game Reserve

 Enjoy morning and evening open-vehicle game drives in a private nature reserve, searching for Africa’s “big five”—lion, leopard, elephant, rhino, and Cape buffalo.
 Meet with a researcher from the Endangered Wildlife Trust’s Carnivore Conservation Programme, a project headed by National Geographic grantee Kelly Marnewick that is part of National Geographic’s Big Cats Initiative.
 A member of Kelly’s team will tell us about their ongoing field research and join us on one of our game drives.
 (2B, 1L, 2D)